rupavathis/ruby-writes.github.io/_posts/2022-8-11-Create-Reset-SSH-key.md

 Here my host machine is Windows 11 and guest machine (VM) is Linux Ubuntu distro 22.04.

-1. The authentication keys, called SSH keys, are created using the keygen program.
+1. The authentication keys, called SSH keys, are created using the ```keygen``` program.
 Run the below command within your guest machine.
 We have used 4096 RSA encryption.
-More on [here](https://en.wikipedia.org/wiki/RSA_(cryptosystem))
+More on [here](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
 Note that this step can be done from your host machine too, just place the right files at right place.

     ```sh